DanGravel/Machine-Learning/MNIST/README.md

 #Check Validation
-Project to us machine learning to validate information on checks.
+Project to use machine learning to validate information on checks.